13.6. Calculation algorithm “EnsembleBlue

 Analysis

 List of vectors.
-Each element of this variable is an optimal state \mathbf{x}^* in optimization or an analysis \mathbf{x}^a in data assimilation.
+Each element of this variable is an optimal state \mathbf{x}^* in optimization, an interpolate or an analysis \mathbf{x}^a in data assimilation.

 CurrentState